 For someone like me, who doesn’t own a car, a bicycle is essential.
 Thanks to this old, battered machine that I found neglected in the basement of our family home, ( It belonged to my grandfather) I have experienced some of the best moments of my life!
 I’ve seen examples of magnificent nature, breathtaking views and postcard-like villages.
 I have managed to experienced some crazy adventures that I wouldn’t even have dared to dream when I was younger, thanks to a bike that is probably worth only half the price of a decent, modern saddle!

 However, that is not the point I want to make in this article.
-What I want to talk about is the everyday side of cycling, the daily ride to work, to the market or the bakery, loading your shopping and coming back home, this kind of ordinary experience.
+What I want to talk about is the everyday side of cycling, the daily ride to work, to the market or the bakery, loading your shopping bags and coming back home, this kind of ordinary experience.

 Perhaps we never really appreciate our bicycle in every day life.
 If you have chosen to be car-free, you won’t need me to tell you how much you have gained from making this change.
 If you use a bicycle you will know the difference it can make in a person’s life.
 In my case, I think it would depress me if I had to go back to using a car to go to work.
 The other day I visited a city in which roads were so narrow and so full of vehicles that it would make cycling there almost impossible.
 I felt depressed at the thought of it, as I stood and watched the traffic.
 Normally, I would not stop for a second to appreciate my wonderful routine of undoing my bicycle padlock, hopping on the saddle and coasting silently on the road to work.
 But this thought of living in a city that cycling is impossible made me appreciate the routine and the daily boring rituals of cycling.